cerfcast/accurecny/website/index.markdown

 **Latest Results:**

-As of [January 13, 2025](https://accurecny-data.pages.dev/), 3 sites _appear_ to support Accurate ECN in TCP: cisco.com, rubiconproject.com, and yximgs.com.
-In the data set from [December 30, 2024](https://accurecny-data.pages.dev/), the data showed 4 such sites.
-We believe that the discrepancy can be explained by the "regressing" site's use of distributed architecture where some of their hosting providers support Accurate ECN and others do not.
+As of [January 20, 2025](https://accurecny-data.pages.dev/), at least some of the hosts serving 4 sites _appear_ to support Accurate ECN in TCP: aliyun.com, cisco.com, rubiconproject.com, and yximgs.com.
+See [The Data Dictionary](#the-data-dictionary) for more information on new information included in the results that resolves the open question from previous results (see [The Data Dictionary - Discussion](#the-data-dictionary---discussion))  for more information about "regressing" sites.

 No sites _appear_ to support QUIC Accurate ECN.
 See below for more information on how to access all the data.